rubyfu/RubyFu/contribution.md

 ### General Contribution
-General contribution might be proofreading, spilling, book organization and style.
-All these contributions are welcome however has to be discussed on
+General contribution might be topic requests, proofreading, spilling, book organization and style.
+All these contributions are welcome however has to be discussed on [Rubyfu issues][7] especially things regarding to topics and/or book organization and styling.

 > **Note:** Since this book is dynamically and un-ordered enhanced, it's hard to make the footer notes with order series of numbers for the whole book so -until I find better solution- I'll make the number order separated for each page separately.